raiyankamal/raiyankamal.github.io/pages/raiyan-kamal-resume.md

 ## Lead Software Engineer, ADESA (Nov 2018 - Nov 2019)
 Toronto, ON, Canada.

-- Led a team of Enablers (SAFE4) responsible for reducing impediments all SCRUM teams in the organization.
+- Led a team of Enablers (SAFE4) responsible for reducing impediments for all SCRUM teams in the organization.
 - Provided architectural guidelines for process automation.
 - Built and maintained internal tools for QA automation, quality monitoring, product validation.